SimonKaran13/mcp-inspector-lite/README.md

 ### 1. Running an MCP Server

-This plugin is designeda and tested to work with the **MCP Server Filesystem**.
+This plugin is designed and tested to work with the **MCP Server Filesystem**.
 Start it with:

 ```bash
 npx -y @modelcontextprotocol/server-filesystem /path/to/directory